-My research utilizes quasi-experimental methods to study issues in education, labor, health, and public economics, with a primary focus on higher education policies, college financing, and experimental interventions.
+My research utilizes quasi-experimental methods to study issues in education economics and public health, with a primary focus on higher education policies, college financing, and experimental interventions.
 My most recent works examined the impact of need-based financing policies, performance standards, and public recognition on students' post-secondary decisions and labor market outcomes.
 These works utilized untapped administrative student-level data from Jamaica.

 The courses I have taught recently have covered the areas of applied econometrics, the economics of poverty and the design and evaluation of public policy.

-Wright, N. "Teacher Quality and High School Performance: Evidence from a Math Specialist Intervention". (with Patrice Anderson)
+Wright, N & Anderson, P. "Teacher Quality and High School Performance: Evidence from a Math Specialist Intervention".